We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The closed-back design helps with sound, but it also makes the Penrose run a little warm after a long bout of wearing it.
 The clamping force isn’t excessive, though, and the massive pad across the top of the head prevented it from digging into my scalp, which is a plus.

-Like other high-end gaming headsets, the Penrose includes a detachable “Blonde Ambition”-era Madonna-style headset mic that curls out from the left earcup and sits in front of your mouth.
+Like other high-end gaming headsets, the Audeze Penrose X includes a detachable “Blonde Ambition”-era Madonna-style headset mic that curls out from the left earcup and sits in front of your mouth.
 Audeze calls it “broadcast quality,” which seems a little outdated when so many streamers and even frequent Zoom meeting attendees have upgraded to dedicated PC microphones.

-Overall, I found the Penrose mic solid, but not mind-blowing.
+Overall, I found the Penrose mic solid but not mind-blowing.
 No one in my game squads or Zoom calls had any issue at all with the audio.
-At one point, I let my son try it with his Xbox and he’s the kind of gamer that yells when things don’t go his way.
+At one point, I let my son try it with his Xbox, and he’s the kind of gamer that yells when things don’t go his way.
 In that situation, I was actually impressed that the mic could handle his loud exclamations without cracking up.
-I’d still prefer he learn to not yell while gaming, but at least he won’t blow out everyone’s eardrums with distortion this way.
+I’d still prefer he learn not to yell while gaming, but at least he won’t blow out everyone’s eardrums with distortion this way.

 So, who should buy the Audeze Penrose X?

 While I haven’t tried the $400 Mobius, I have used comparable headsets that offer deep spatial audio features.
 Frankly, I still like the stereo setup better, but I’m also a hybrid user.
-If you spend your nights playing games and your days discussing various Excel spreadsheets, I think the Audeze Penrose X is a better option for wireless gaming headphones.
+If you spend your nights playing games and your days discussing various Excel spreadsheets, I think the Audeze Penrose X is a better option in wireless gaming headphones.
 Just make sure to plug the transmitter into the back of your computer so you don’t almost kick it and break it.
-I learned that one the hard way as well.
+I learned that the hard way as well.